aurelienlhx/laclasse/readme.md

 ## What is it ?

-This a simple class based on the simple javascript inheritance and enhanced with a new approach inspired by Php class object model.
+This a simple class based on the simple javascript inheritance and enhanced with a new approach inspired by Php class.
 Create your own class with an easier synthax without care about the using of ```prototype```.
 Make available private , public and static variables or methods for each class inheriting from ```LaClasse``` base class.